-- There will only be one team of judges, in order to have a fair competition. - All riders who are qualified for the final round start here. - Riders get two attempts. - Only results from the finals will be valid for records (world, continental, national and regional records). - The champion is the rider who performs the best result in the final round.
+- All riders who are qualified for the final round start here. - In order to have a fair competition, there will be a single team of judges, or (insofar available) an accurate and reliable technical means to check adherence to the rules. - Riders get two attempts. - Results from the finals will be valid for records (world, continental, national and regional records), regardless of whether they are judged by eye or by a technical means. - The champion is the rider who performs the best result in the final round.